ibm-cloud-docs/mqcloud/mqoc_iam_user_management.md

 1. Create a new [Service ID](https://cloud.ibm.com/iam/serviceids/ServiceId-6dc1a280-1de4-4831-b7aa-bbf1cfc5941f?tab=iam), or use an existing one
 1. Create a new [Access Group](https://cloud.ibm.com/iam/groups)
    - Add the Service ID you created to the Access Group under the `Service IDs` tab
-1. Under the `Access` tab of this new Access Group, create a new access to your Reserved Deployment Instance
+1. Under the `Access` tab of this new Access Group, assign a new access:
-   - `Service` should be the required scope; available scopes include your Account, Region, Reserved Deployment Service or Resource Group
+   - `Service` should be MQ
-   - `Resources` should be scoped by selecting `Specific Resources` and then your Reserved Deployment Instance
+   - `Resources` should be scoped accordingly; available scopes include your Account, Region, Reserved Deployment Service or Resource Group.
+For example, scoping to a specific Reserved Deployment Service:
      - `Attribute`: Service Instance
      - `Operator`: string equals
      - `Value`: Your Service Instance CRN